A Common Mental Health Challenge in the United States

 Medications may help to alleviate the symptoms you are experiencing, but they offer undesirable side effects.
 The mind often creates anxiety through the way you view the world, Chinese Medicine can help facilitate a shift in perspective.

 Acupuncture works by stimulating the central nervous system and increasing the production of endorphins and enkephalin.
-These are the naturally occurring chemicals in our bodies that improve our mood and overall wellbeing.
+These are the naturally occurring chemicals in our bodies that improve our mood and overall well-being.
 Acupuncture and Chinese Herbal Therapy are used to support the physical body by helping guide qi to move more freely and alleviate the feeling of being stuck emotionally and spiritually.

 Some good lifestyle adjustments to try for when you are beginning to experience anxiety: